Path Planning using a One-shot-sampling Skeleton Map: Path Planning with OSS Maps

 \section{Path Planning with OSS Maps}

-Our path planning methodology relies on the concept of graph-based planning, where a set of vertices in the work-space are connected to create a graph, then the graph is used to find a feasible path between two configurations.
-In Sampling-based Motion Planning (SBMP) algorithms the vertex are the result of a sampling process.
-In our case, the sampling process is performed by one-shot sampling using SkelUnet network, see sub-section \ref{architectureModel}.
-The path planning methodology (SkelUnet-OSS) converts the vertices from SkelUnet output to a graph and resolves the user queries.
-We present SkelUnet-OSS in an offline stage and online stage, see sub-sections \ref{offline} and \ref{online} respectively.
-An example of the resulting graph and path is shown in the Figure \ref{figPathFromSkeleton}.
-In addition, the general procedure is summarized in the Figure \ref{fig_methodologyPathPlanning} and described in the algorithms \ref{algDDAEPP} and \ref{algBuildGraph}.\\
+Our path planning methodology relies on the concept of graph-based planning, where a set of vertices in the workspace are connected to create a graph, subsequently, the graph is used to find a feasible path between the start and goal configurations.
+In Sampling-based Motion Planning (SBMP) algorithms, the vertices are the result of sampling either the workspace or the configuration space.
+In our case, the sampling is performed via a one-shot sampling using the SkelUnet network (see sub-section \ref{architectureModel}).
+The path planning methodology (SkelUnet-OSS) converts the generated vertices to a graph and resolves navigation queries.
+In the following sections, we present SkelUnet-OSS, comprising a construction stage and a query stage, detailed in subsections \ref{offline} and \ref{online} respectively.
+The general procedure is summarized in Figure \ref{fig_methodologyPathPlanning} and described in Algorithm \ref{algDDAEPP}.